 Click a career path to jump to Step 2 and learn about its connection to energy.

 Professionals in Energy Management are closely involved in the planning and monitoring of energy use at an organisational or facility level.
-Often technical leads, they are the drivers of energy efficiency projects, the authority on reporting and regulations, planners of retrofit projects and manager of renewable energy projects.
+Often technical leads, they are the drivers of energy efficiency projects, the authority on reporting and regulations, planners of retrofit projects and managers of renewable energy projects.

 Individuals involved in Energy Consulting and Modelling are generally responsible for helping clients conserve energy and reduce operating costs by utilising a variety of tools.
 Consultants are often involved in forecasting and predicting energy use, and recommending energy efficiency and retrofit projects that can bring about savings.
 Additional benefits to clients include setting and meeting energy management GHG reduction targets.